 JANUMET XR should not be used for the treatment of these conditions.

-you have any kidney or liver problems or any past or present medical problems.
+4.you have any kidney, liver or heart problems including congestive heart failure or any past or present medical problems.

-JANUMET XR should not be used in individuals with certain kidney or liver problems.
+JANUMET XR should not be used in individuals with certain kidney, liver or heart problems.

 to any other medicines or any other substances such as foods, preservatives or dyes.